workos/php-example-applications/php-sso-example/README.md

 2. Follow the instructions [here](https://docs.workos.com/sso/auth-flow) on setting up an SSO connection.
 The redirect URL for the example app if used as is will be http://localhost:8000/auth/callback.

-3. Edit lines 14 of `router.php` to declare the connectionID.

-4. Create a new file called `.env` and enter your API Key, Client ID, and Organization ID from the WorkOS Dashboard.
+3. Create a new file called `.env` and enter your API Key, Client ID, and Organization ID from the WorkOS Dashboard.

 ```
 WORKOS_API_KEY="your_api_key"